sstubbs/postgres-xl-operator/README.md

 wal.archive.enabled | Enable wal archiving of datanodes | false
 wal.archive.version | Use versions for WAL of datanodes | unversioned wal.archive.storage_path | The storage path for WAL of datanodes | /wal_archive
-wal.archive.pvc | Enable PVC for wal archiving of datanodes | null security.passwords_secret_name | The kubernetes secret value set to be used for passwords. | null security.pg_password | The superuser postgres password | null security.postgres_auth_type | The authentication type used | md5
+wal.archive.pvc.resources.requests.storage | Enable PVC for wal archiving of datanodes | null security.passwords_secret_name | The kubernetes secret value set to be used for passwords. | null security.pg_password | The superuser postgres password | null security.postgres_auth_type | The authentication type used | md5